 We are looking for women who have inspired others to follow their footsteps– whether it be talking to girls in schools or women in colleges, starting a campaign at their university or college to address an issue or creating a group that supports other women in STEM.
 We want to hear from people who haven’t been recognised previously for their achievements.

-We are also looking for partnerships between women students and their educational institutions that demonstrate what can be done when students and staff work together.
+We are also looking for partnerships between women students and institutions that demonstrate what can be done when students and staff work together.
 Be it to address challenges, support and promote women students and staff or change policy.

 These awards are an opportunity to recognise the amazing things women students and institutions are doing over the last year in Scotland.
 Help us tell their stories, that will inspire other students and organisations in STEM, as well as be an opportunity to share best practice, showcase outstanding results and recognise the amazing things that students do that make a difference.